VirtoCommerce/vc-module-event-bus/docs/index.md

 [![CI status](https://github.com/VirtoCommerce/vc-module-event-bus/workflows/Module%20CI/badge.svg?branch=dev)](https://github.com/VirtoCommerce/vc-module-event-bus/actions?query=workflow%3A"Module+CI") [![Quality gate](https://sonarcloud.io/api/project_badges/measure?project=VirtoCommerce_vc-module-event-bus&metric=alert_status&branch=dev)](https://sonarcloud.io/dashboard?id=VirtoCommerce_vc-module-event-bus) [![Reliability rating](https://sonarcloud.io/api/project_badges/measure?project=VirtoCommerce_vc-module-event-bus&metric=reliability_rating&branch=dev)](https://sonarcloud.io/dashboard?id=VirtoCommerce_vc-module-event-bus) [![Security rating](https://sonarcloud.io/api/project_badges/measure?project=VirtoCommerce_vc-module-event-bus&metric=security_rating&branch=dev)](https://sonarcloud.io/dashboard?id=VirtoCommerce_vc-module-event-bus) [![Sqale rating](https://sonarcloud.io/api/project_badges/measure?project=VirtoCommerce_vc-module-event-bus&metric=sqale_rating&branch=dev)](https://sonarcloud.io/dashboard?id=VirtoCommerce_vc-module-event-bus)

-The module enables you to be notified of new Virto Commerce events or changes via a Message Queue of your choice.
+This module enables you to be notified of new Virto Commerce events or changes via the message queue of your choice.

 The module is used to trigger an asynchronous background process in response to an event on the Virto Commerce platform.

 ![Event Bus Schema Overview](media/event-bus-overview.PNG)

-As a payload, a Virto Commerce Event delivers one of the predefined Messages or any Change to a resource.
+As a payload, a Virto Commerce event delivers one of the predefined messages or any change to a resource.

-That enables event-driven, reactive programming.
-It uses a publish-subscribe model.
+This enables event-driven, reactive programming, which uses a publish-subscribe model.
 Publishers emit events but have no expectation about which events are handled.
 Subscribers decide which events they want to handle.

 ## Key features

-* Notify of new events from any module;
+* Notification on new events from any module
-* Support multiple destination providers;
+* Supporting multiple destination providers
-* Support for custom destination providers (Contact us if you need a new destination);
+* Supporting custom destination providers (contact us if you need a new destination)
-* Configurable via API as well as thru application configuration (appsettings.json, environment variables, etc.);
+* Configurable via API as well as through application configuration (`appsettings.json`, environment variables, etc.)
-* Additional events filtering with JsonPath expression;
+* Additional event filtering with the `JsonPath` expression
-* Preprocessing an event data with Liquid-template allows to finely tune the payload for destination provider;
+* Preprocessing event data with Liquid template enables fine-tuning the payload for the destination provider
-* High Performance;
+* High performance
-* Contains one predefined destination provider:
-    * [Azure Event Grid](https://azure.microsoft.com/en-us/services/event-grid) with [CloudEvents](https://cloudevents.io/)-based data format.
+* Predefined destination provider:  [Azure Event Grid](https://azure.microsoft.com/en-us/services/event-grid) with [CloudEvents](https://cloudevents.io/)-based data format

-## Example uses for Event Bus
+## Example Uses for Event Bus

-### Serverless application architectures
+### Serverless Application Architectures
 Event Bus connects Virto Commerce and event handlers.
 For example, use Azure Event Grid to instantly trigger a serverless function to run currency exchange each time a new price is added to a price list.

-### Approval process automation
+### Approval Process Automation
-Event Bus allows you to speed automation and simplify approval process enforcement.
-For example, Azure Event Grid can notify Azure Automation when a new order is created, or a new customer registered.
-These events can be used to automatically check that entity configurations are compliant, put metadata, change status, or send an email notification.
+Event Bus allows you to speed up automation and simplify the approval process enforcement.
+For example, Azure Event Grid can notify Azure Automation when a new order is created or a new customer is registered.
+These events can be used to automatically check the entity configurations are compliant, put metadata, change status, or send an email notification.

-### Application integration
+### Application Integration
 Event Bus connects your app with other services.
-For example, create an application topic to send Virto Commerce event data to Event Grid and take advantage of its reliable delivery, advanced routing, and direct integration with Azure.
+For example, you can create an application topic to send Virto Commerce event data to Event Grid and take advantage of its reliable delivery, advanced routing, and direct integration with Azure.

 Alternatively, you can use Event Grid with Logic Apps to process data anywhere, without writing any code.

-## Configuring events translation
+## Configuring Event Translation
-There are two ways to configure events translation in the module:
+There are two ways to configure event translation within the Event Bus module:
-* Configuration options;
+* Configuration options
-* API endpoints.
+* API endpoints

-Both of them shares equal options data structures.
+Both of them share equal options data structures.

 !!! note
-    In order to access API endpoints you will need to create [an API Key and grant permission before the call](https://virtocommerce.com/docs/latest/user-guide/security/#generate-api-key).
+    In order to access API endpoints, you will need to [create an API Key and grant permission before the call](https://virtocommerce.com/docs/latest/user-guide/security/#generate-api-key).

-### Configure providers connections
+### Configuring Provider Connections
 Each provider connection definition is a link between provider type and connection options.
-You can have multiple connections to different destinations with use of one provider.
+You can have multiple connections to various destinations through a single provider.

-**Provider connection options data structure**
+#### Provider Connection Options Data Structure

 Example:
 ```json